malade1/itmd-362-pp/pp-07/readme.md

 2) an explanation of three different points of guidance from your chosen guidelines (point to the specific URL where the guidance can be found) that you implemented in your sketch, written below:

-* HCI Guidline One (URL):
+* HCI Guidline One (URL):https://msdn.microsoft.com/en-us/library/windows/desktop/dn742480(v=vs.85).aspx

-* How you implemented it in your sketch: https://msdn.microsoft.com/en-us/library/windows/desktop/dn742480(v=vs.85).aspx
+* How you implemented it in your sketch: I would implement branding by using Illinois Technology logo and background  the school is using to brand itself.
+Also design the main login page section.

 * HCI Guidline Two (URL):
 * How you implemented it in your sketch: https://msdn.microsoft.com/library/windows/desktop/dn742463.aspx